ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/03-array-based-stacks-queues.md

 In this example the underlying array has an internal size of 1000:

     datatype ArrayStack implements Stack:
-        internalArray = new Array(1000)    // Internal array containing the stack elements size = 0                           // The size of the stack
+        array = new Array(1000)    // Internal array containing the stack elements size = 0                   // The size of the stack

 Note that 1000 is the internal *capacity* of the stack, it is not the actual size.
 When the stack is created it should be empty, and therefore the initial stack size is 0.